resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 **Question 2**

 Ok: a bit of a more challenging question.
-What is the default user for the Scientific Linux OS?
+What is the default user for the Ubuntu OS?

 **Choices**